zhast/aragon_technical/README.md

 ### 1. Resolution Validation

-- Rejects images that don't meet minimum dimensions (800x600 pixels)
+- Rejects images that do not meet minimum dimensions (800x600 pixels)
 - Implemented using the Sharp library to extract image metadata

 ### 2. Format Validation

 - Accepts only JPG, PNG, and HEIC formats
 - Client-side validation in the frontend using file extension and MIME type checks
-- HEIC files are rejected in the current version (conversion to be fully implemented)
+- HEIC files are automatically converted to JPEG format before processing
+- Conversion implemented using the heic-convert library

 ### 3. Blur Detection